kierncb/Python_Data_Job_EDA/README.md

 Key improvements include:

-- Analyzing dataset structure, percentage, and count of null values
+- Analyzing dataset structure, percentage, and count of null values;
-- Dropping columns with more than 60% null values Removing rows with null values and duplicates to ensure data integrity
+- Dropping columns with more than 60% null values; and
+- Removing rows with null values and duplicates to ensure data integrity.

-- By enhancing data cleaning and preprocessing techniques, this project deepened my understanding of job market patterns and improved my Python-based EDA skills.
+By enhancing data cleaning and preprocessing techniques, this project deepened my understanding of job market patterns and improved my Python-based EDA skills.

 # The Questions
 Below are the questions I want to answer in my project: